mikechambers/mikechambers.github.io/source/_posts/2009-09-22-fotb-slides-advanced-desktop-development-with-adobe-air.markdown

 ---

 I am in Brighton for [Flash on the Beach 2009][1] (amazing conference as usual).
-I gave a presentation on Adobe AIR yesterday, titled &#8220;[Advanced Desktop Development with Adobe AIR][2]&#8220;, which went well.
+I gave a presentation on Adobe AIR yesterday, titled "[Advanced Desktop Development with Adobe AIR][2]", which went well.
 I covered how to accomplish and approach a number of development tasks when working with AIR, and also talked about a couple of new features that we are working on.

 I have posted the slides for the session, which you can grab from [here][2].